SQ_d HINTS & SOLUTION

 It's terse, but it points at two things:

-• D2 → find the component labelled D2 on the board.
+• D2 → find the component labeled D2 on the board.
 Its color is the key.

 • Backdoor to Access Level 4 → the way in is the device's LED lighting, set under Settings ▸ Lighting — choose the color that matches D2.